cpacker/MemGPT/docs/functions.md

 2. (Optional) Create a new system prompt that instructs MemGPT how to use these functions
 3. Create a new preset that imports these functions (and optionally uses the new system prompt)

-### Simple example: giving MemGPT the ability to use the Jira API
+### Simple example: giving MemGPT the ability to roll a D20

 !!! warning "Function requirements"